marcin-jozwikowski/easy-admin-pretty-urls/README.md

   If your routes are still not generated despite being added, check your logs for `'Pretty route not found'` with `debug` level.
 Those will list all the EasyAdmin routes that did not have their pretty counterparts.

-  Most probably, there's some naming missmatch.
+  Most probably, there's some naming mismatch.

 * ### Checking the Resource parsing results